 A function tells you the relationship between two variables.
 You can look at a function as a number machine.
 You put a number into the function, and you get another one in return.
-You can specify a function in three different ways: As an expression, a as table and as a graph.
+You can specify a function in three different ways: As an expression, as table and as a graph.

 An example of a function is

 It’s also common to give the functions their own names.
 Because the word “function” begins with the letter “”, you typically call your first function .
 Directly after the name, we write the independent variable in parentheses.
-Since you’re mostly working with functions that are dependent on , we set the function’s name to be (which reads “ of ”).
+Since you’re mostly working with functions that are dependent on , we set the function’s name to be (which is read as “ of ”).
 If there are several functions in the same exercise, each of them gets their own name.
 We have already used , so we skip to the next letter in the alphabet and call the next function , and the next one , and so on.
 We can therefore write the function above as